-Prerequisite(s): BIO 2306, BIO 4341 or CHE 4341.
+Prerequisite(s): BIO 1105, 1106, 1305, 1306 and either BIO 2306, BIO 4341 or CHE 4341.

 The contents, arrangement, replication transcription, and translation of the genome.
 Use of bioinformatic techniques to map and analyze genomes, detect mutations, isolate important genes, and determine gene function and engineering techniques used to control gene expression.